-Chart 1 above summarizes the weighted average of the advertised download speeds23 for each participating ISP, for September-October 2018 and September 2017 where the weighting is based upon the number of subscribers to each tier, grouped by the access technology used to offer the broadband Internet access service (DSL, cable, or fiber).
+Chart 1 above summarizes the weighted average of the advertised download speeds for each participating ISP, for the last 3 years (September 2017 to September-October 2019) where the weighting is based upon the number of subscribers to each tier, grouped by the access technology used to offer the broadband Internet access service (DSL, cable, or fiber).
 Only the top 80% tiers (by subscriber number) of each ISP were included.
 Chart 10 below shows the corresponding weighted average of the advertised upload speeds among the measured ISPs.
-The computed weighted average of the advertised upload speed of all the ISPs is 27 Mbps representing a 141% increase over the previous year's value of 11 Mbps.
+The computed weighted average of the advertised upload speed of all the ISPs is 30.5 Mbps representing a 133% increase compared to 13.1 Mbps in 2017.
+However, the computed average weighted upload speed decreased slightly this year by 4% over the previous year's value of 31.9 Mbps.